 A survey of the important methods, theories, themes, issues and research findings in the field of lifespan developmental psychology.
-Prerequisites: declared Athletic Training or Therapeutic Recreation major or enrollment in the BSN program with RN-BSN Major.
+Prerequisite: declared Athletic Training, Therapeutic Recreation, or Nursing major or enrollment in the BSN program with RN-BSN Major.

 PSYCH 2470 HEALTH PSYCHOLOGY